Collection inventory

 Scope and Contents of the Collection

-The George Ticknor Curtis Letters are a collection of outgoing correspondence written between 1881 and 1891 by a lawyer and author of several books, most notably, a Constitutional history of the United States and a biography of James Buchanan.
+The George Ticknor Curtis Letters consists of outgoing correspondence written between 1881 and 1891 by the lawyer and author.

-The collection contains five letters to postmaster and author Nahum Capen, most of which contain offers of assistance in finding subscribers to a book Capen had written.
+The collection includes five letters to postmaster and author Nahum Capen, most of which contain offers of assistance in finding subscribers to a book Capen had written.
 In another of the letters Curtis inquires about the possibility of remuneration for contributing a biographical profile to a book which Hampton L. Carson was compiling.
-Curtis's son, Herbert, to Lloyd Bryce, editor of the North American Review, reflecting not so much parental pride as faith in his own reputation as a writer (13 May 1891):

 Restrictions